dojot/dojot/connector/mqtt/vernemq/README.md

 ## Overview

-An IoTAgent is an adaptation service between physical devices and dojot’s core components.
+An IoTAgent is an adaptation service between physical devices and the dojot platform.
 The IoTAgents are responsible for receiving messages from physical devices (directly or through a gateway) and sending them commands in order to configure.
-The dojot platform can have multiple iot-agents, each one of them being specialized in a specific protocol like in this case MQTT.
+The dojot platform can have multiple IoTAgents, each one of them being specialized in a specific protocol like in this case MQTT.
 It is also responsible to ensure that it communicates with devices using secure channels.

-The IoTAgent MQTT is a extension of [VerneMQ](https://github.com/vernemq/vernemq) with some features e services for dojot case.
-The **VerneMQ** receiving messages from devices and sending messages for them.
+The IoTAgent MQTT is an extension of [VerneMQ](https://github.com/vernemq/vernemq) with some features and services for dojot case.
+The VerneMQ receiving messages from devices and sending messages for them.
 The V2K-bridge service receives messages from VerneMQ via MQTT and send this messages to Kafka to be use in dojot’s core components.
 While the K2V-bridge service receives messages from dojot’s core components via Kafka and send them for VerneMQ via MQTT, and then the device receives this message.
 See this all flux in Fig. 1.

 The currently accepted **MQTT protocol versions** are MQTT v3.1 and v3.1.1 respectively.